wuaipinglab/ImmuCC/tissue_immucc/vignettes/Documentation.md

 (2)	Mapping.
 Mapping sequencing reads to the reference genome with STAR;
 (3)	Sorting.
 Sort the mapped reads according to their name;
 (4)	Strand.
 Get the strand information of the library;
 (5)	Quantification.
-Quantify Gene expression with HTSeq.
+Quantify gene expression with HTSeq.
 (6)	Normalization.
 Subtypes of T cell receptor and B cell receptor genes are merged into major families and the raw expression matrix are normalized with the quantile normalization method.

 Shell scripts on how to preprocess the raw RNA-Seq data can be obtained from https://github.com/wuaipinglab/ImmuCC/blob/master/webserver/RNASeq_pipeline.sh.